florianfelice/PYCOF/docs/modules/news/faq.rst

     pip3 install --upgrade pycof

-If you still encounter the same error with the most recent version, please raise an `issue`_
+If you still encounter the same error with the most recent version, please raise an `issue`_.

 ----